nabbydude/cardset/README.md

 Cardset is written in typescript, runs on node js, and uses pnpm as a package manager.

-If you have npm and need pnpm, it can intalled with the following command:
+If you have npm and need pnpm, it can be installed with the following command:

 ```
 npm install -g pnpm